 After making dining reservations at the 60-day mark, I wanted to share with you my favorite tips for how to get those hard-to-get reservations like Be Our Guest Restaurant and Beaches and Cream.

 When can I make Disney World Dining Reservations?

-Once things get back to ‘normal’, Disney World will likely change their policy to allow reservations 180 days before your vacation begins, as it was in the past.
+Once things get back to normal, Disney World will likely change its policy to allow reservations 180 days before your vacation begins, as it was in the past.

 You can make your Disney World dining reservations online with the MyExperience App or on the Disney website.

 If you absolutely must, the Disney World dining reservations phone number is (407) 939-3463 but this number should be used only as a last result because the phone lines open an hour after the online reservations begin.

 What are the Hardest to Get Walt Disney World Dining Reservations?

 Due to Disney’s social distancing regulations and the fact that some of the Walt Disney World restaurants are temporarily closed, reservations are even harder to make not only for the parks but for the restaurants.

 Some of the hardest Disney World restaurants to get reservations for –